University of Nottingham Students' Union: Expansion

 In 1928 the expanding college moved to the new out-of town Highfields Estate and here the Union's first permanent residence was in the lower corridor of the Trent Building.
 By 1956, the Portland Building had been opened, and was originally designated as a Union building, but although the Union is the major user, the management of the building has always rested with the university.

 In the 1960s, the Union rationalised its representative system into a series of guilds, mostly based on halls of residence as 'constituencies'.
 This system worked well for over two decades, before a critical mass of students came to live outside halls, at which point the strong communities on which the guild system was based lost their universality.

 During the 1970s the Union took on a more militant air, with sit-ins and student strikes.
 This did lead to some positive results, such as student representation of many university committees – an opportunity openly satirised by the 1980s as less of a revolutionary shift than expected.

 The pace of change in the Union accelerated after the Robbins Report, as rises in student numbers drove it towards a bigger capacity, more permanent staff and sabbatical officers, more rooms and offices and bigger turnovers and budgets.
 Income rose from £250,000 in 1982 to £1,480,000 in 2006.
 Membership rose by 23,000 in the same period, whilst staff numbers more than trebled.

+Incidents

+David Hunt, Baron Hunt of Wirral visited on Friday October 26 1984, and was blocked from speaking, by 400 students, striking miners and the Socialist Workers Party.

+Norman Tebbit was drowned out by megaphones, when he visited.